 This is also the key to solving all problems within interpersonal relationships.

-If you see this in a larger context, all the world’s problems can be solved if we simply treat each other as equals fundamentally.
+If you see this in a larger context, we can solve all the world’s problems if we simply treat each other as equals fundamentally.

 Do you know why some people have inflated egos?